 Enterprise XR trends in 2026 are defined by operational discipline rather than experimentation.
 Extended reality is no longer positioned as a “metaverse” vision project.
 Instead, organisations evaluate XR against enterprise benchmarks: measurable ROI, secure deployment, governance maturity, and integration with existing IT ecosystems.
-According to Nicole Kobie, editor at Wired, the metaverse is already long-gone – in the traditional sense.

 “Forget Mark Zuckerberg’s vision of VR meetings; the industrial metaverse bridges digital and physical worlds in a way that’s actually useful.”

-For CIOs, UC leaders, and digital workplace strategists, the central question has shifted.
+For CIOs, UC leaders, and digital workplace strategists, the central question has changed.
 The issue is not whether immersive technology is compelling.
 It is whether enterprise XR measurably improves workforce performance across training, collaboration, and frontline operations.

 Is Enterprise XR Infrastructure-Ready in 2026?

 Yes — but only when deployed as managed infrastructure rather than an isolated innovation initiative.
-Matthew Finnegan, Senior Reporter at Computerworld sums it up:
+Matthew Finnegan, Senior Reporter at Computerworld, sums it up:

 “Despite evidence of the effectiveness of AR, VR and mixed reality (referred to collectively as XR) tools, companies still face a variety of technical, cultural and organizational challenges.”

 Vendors such as Pico continue expanding enterprise pricing models and device management ecosystems, positioning hardware like the Pico 4 Ultra and Neo3 Pro Eye for scalable training programmes.
-HTC VIVE maintains traction in simulation-heavy sectors, particularly engineering and design validation workflows using devices such as the VIVE Pro 2.
+HTC VIVE maintains traction in simulation-heavy environments, particularly engineering and design validation workflows using devices such as the VIVE Pro 2.

 - Integration with Microsoft Teams and Zoom